 - Lube the gaskets with the same protectant.

 Before putting your RV in storage, we recommend lubricating every moving part with spray silicone to lube all door locks.
 Also, lubricate using the same to the legs of your level-up system.
 Use dry graphite spray to lube the hydraulic slide mechanisms.
 Top off your unit’s hydraulic tank if necessary.

 It’s important to run your generator at least one hour under load before putting your camper in storage.
 After, drain the old oil, replace filter and add in new oil.
-Run new oil for about ten minutes to check for leaks and pressurize.
+Run new oil for another ten minutes under full load to check for leaks and pressurize.
 Lastly, check the hoses and connections around the tank and pump for leaks and weeping fluid.

 After you’ve inspected, cleaned, lubricated and took every measure to winterize your RV or camper, now is the time to conduct a complete walk-around final RV inspection: